Types of Aid

 Students may borrow up to $500 to purchase books at the Warrior Bookstore only.
 A voucher will be issued which the student will present to the Warrior Bookstore.
 The purchase amount, up to $500, will be recorded on the voucher; this amount becomes the principal due on the loan.
 A $15 service charge will be assessed.
 Loans must be repaid by the established due date.
 Loans not paid on time will be assessed a $10 late fee.

-Eligible students may participate in either the Federal Work Study program, funded jointly by the Department of Education and the University, or the Texas College Work Study Program, funded jointly by the State of Texas and the University.
+Eligible students may participate in either the Federal Work Study program, funded jointly by the Department of Education and the university, or the Texas College Work Study Program, funded jointly by the State of Texas and the University.
 Students must show financial need and meet established eligibility standards.
-Funds are awarded on a first-come, first-serve basis.
+Funds are awarded on a first-come, first-served basis.
 Current work study employment does not guarantee a student work-study position for the following academic year.

 The Office of Student Financial Assistance assists students with the use of a variety of educational benefits from a variety of sources.
 These sources may include employer-based programs, state exemption, and waiver programs.
 Students should contact the Office of Student Financial Assistance to determine how they may utilize their available benefits.